omarnj-lab/Deep-Learning-Activation-Functions/README.md

 There are different types of activation fuction and each one has its own functionalty.
 As shown down , here are the activation fuctions that the program will draw to show each graph of different activation fuction:

 ![alt text](https://i0.wp.com/sefiks.com/wp-content/uploads/2020/02/sample-activation-functions-square.png?fit=1372%2C1080&ssl=1)

+The code will show the ativation function and its derviative since we both use in deep learning applications

 Check Observation File for more observation on each of the activation fuctions.